From Knots to Crystals: Machine-Learned Potentials for Self-Assembling Topological Solitons in Liquid Crystals: Methods

 where $F_{2}$ is the free energy (FE) of the relaxed dimer configuration, $F_{1}$ is the free energy of a single isolated heliknoton, and $F_{0}$ is the free energy of the uniform cholesteric state.
 Simulations were performed for the liquid crystal mixtures LC-1 and LC-2 studied in Ref.~\cite{Tai2019}, with the material parameters listed in Table.~\ref{tab1}, and with helical pitch $p = 5\mu$m and surface anchoring strength $W = 10^{-4}$~J/m$^2$.

 In our simulations, both the external field $\boldsymbol{E}$ and the far-field helical axis $\boldsymbol{\chi}_0$ were aligned along the $z$-direction and non-local field effects were excluded.
 The simulation volume was discretized into a computational grid with $32$ points per pitch $p$, per axis.
 The $x$ and $y$ dimensions of the simulation cell were taken sufficiently large ($L \geq 12p$) to minimize interactions with the periodic images.
 For a given set of parameters, a single heliknoton is first generated using an ansatz~\cite{HallNatPhys,Kuchkin_2023} and relaxed for $64000$ steps at a relaxation rate $\alpha = 0.35$.
 This \textit{pre-relaxed} ansatz is then used to initialize the pair configurations which were subsequently relaxed for a further $2000$ steps to obtain the pair potential.
-For LC-2 at $4.5$V, the heliknoton ansatz was pre-relaxed for $64000$ steps with a surface anchoring strength $W = 10^{-6}$~J/m$^2$ followed by another $16000$ steps at $W=10^{-4}$~J/m$^2$, prior to sampling the interaction potential.
+For LC-2 at $4.5$V, the heliknoton ansatz was pre-relaxed for $64000$ steps with a surface anchoring strength $W = 10^{-6}$~J/m$^2$ followed by another $16000$ steps at $W=10^{-4}$~J/m$^2$, prior to sampling the interaction potential. {The pair interactions were sampled on a cylindrical grid, with a radial resolution of $0.1p$, azimuthal resolution of $7.5^{\circ}$, and vertical resolution of $0.05p$.
+This corresponds to approximately $2400$ data points for the 2D cases and about $200000$ points for the 3D case shown in Fig.~\ref{fig5}.}